-Well done everyone, I am so very proud of you all! 🙂
+Didn’t they all do fantastically well?
+I am so proud of you all! 🙂

 I was planning to run the next class in Spring 2017 but have just heard there are already more than 15 people on the waiting list so I expect we will run it a little earlier with registration opening at the end of January and the class running through March and early April.
 If you would like to receive early-bird updates of the next course dates please drop me line via the contact form on the right and I will add you to the mailing list.

 This week, in between running the online concertina hat class, I have been working on a commission from New Calendonia, I confess I had to look up where that is, and turns out it is in the Pacific, off the east coast of Australia!
 I don’t think I could pick a location further away if I tried! 🙂